Richard Burton: 1960–1969: Broadway, Hamlet and films with Elizabeth Taylor

-However, on the whole the play initially received mixed reviews on its opening at the Majestic Theatre on Broadway and was slow to earn money.
+However, on the whole, the play initially received mixed reviews on its opening at the Majestic Theatre on Broadway and was slow to earn money.
 Advance sales managed to keep Camelot running for three months until a twenty-minute extract was broadcast on The Ed Sullivan Show which helped Camelot achieve great success, and an unprecedented three-year run overall from 1960 to 1963.
 Its success led to Burton being called "The King of Broadway", and he went on to receive the Tony Award for Best Actor in a Musical.
 The original soundtrack of the musical topped the Billboard charts throughout 1961 after its release at the end of 1960.
 John F. Kennedy, who was then the President of the United States, reportedly enjoyed the play and invited Burton to the White House for a visit.
-In 1962, Burton appeared as Officer David Campbell, an RAF fighter pilot in The Longest Day, which included a large ensemble cast featuring: McDowall, George Segal, Henry Fonda, John Wayne, Mel Ferrer, Robert Mitchum, Rod Steiger and Sean Connery.
+In 1962, Burton appeared as Flying Officer David Campbell, an RAF fighter pilot in The Longest Day, which included a large ensemble cast featuring: McDowall, George Segal, Henry Fonda, John Wayne, Mel Ferrer, Robert Mitchum, Rod Steiger and Sean Connery.
 The same year he provided narration for the Jack Howells documentary Dylan Thomas.
 The short won the Best Documentary Short Subject at the 35th Academy Awards ceremony.